-Aserto keeps logs of every authorization decision in the control plane as a decision log for easy auditing.
+Aserto captures logs of every authorization decision in the control plane as a decision log for easy auditing.
 Decision logs can be streamed or batched up into your favorite log analysis tool.

 Authentication happens once per session, and authorization happens upon every request, so the speed of response is critical.
-To minimize authorization latency and maximize availability The Aserto Edge Authorizers are deployed as microservices or sidecars right next to your application.
+To minimize authorization latency and maximize availability the Aserto authorizers are deployed as microservices or sidecars right next to your application.
 Your production application should never be dependent on the availability / uptime of a remote authorization service.

-The Edge Authorizers make authorization decisions based on three important inputs:
+The authorizers make authorization decisions based on three important inputs: